-- (1) As soon as may be, after the receipt of the recommendations of the Committee, the Central Government shall make an order in terms of recommendations or subject to such modifications, if any, as it thinks fit being modifications which, in the opinion of the Central Government, do not affect important alterations in the character of the recommendations. - (2) Notwithstanding anything contained in sub-section (1), the Central Government may, if it thinks fit,- - (a) make such modifications in the recommendations not being modifications of the nature refered to in sub-section (1), as it thinks fit: Provided that before making any such modifications, the Central Government shall cause notice to be given to all persons likely to be affected thereby in such manner as may be prescribed, and shall take into account any representations which they may make in this behalf in writing; or - (b) refer the recommendations or any part thereof to the Committee, in which case the Central Government shall consider its further recommendations and make an order either in terms of the recommendations or with such modifications as are referred to in sub- section (1). - (3) Every order made by the Central Government shall be published in the official Gazette together with the recommendations of the Committee relating to the order, and the order shall come into operation on the date of publication
+- (1) As soon as may be, after the receipt of the recommendations of the Committee, the Central Government shall make an order in terms of the recommendations or subject to such modifications, if any, as it thinks fit, being modifications which, in the opinion of the Central Government, do not effect important alterations in the character of the recommendations. - (2) Notwithstanding anything contained in sub-section (1), the Central Government may, if it thinks fit,-- - (a) make such modifications in the recommendations, not being modifications of the nature referred to in sub- section (1). as it thinks fit:

+Provided that before making any such modifications, the Central Government shall cause notice to be given to all persons likely to be affected thereby in such manner as may be prescribed, and shall take into account any representations which they may made in this behalf in writing, or

+- (b) refer the recommendations or any part thereof to the Committee, in which case the Central Government shall consider its further recommendations and make an order either in terms of the recommendations or with such modifications of the nature referred to in sub-section (1) as it thinks fit. - (3) Every order made by the Central Government shall be published in the Official Gazette together with the recommendations of the Committee relating to the order, and the order shall come into operation on the date of publication or on such date, whether prospectively or retrospectively, as may be specified in the order.